 The regular-duty ball is perfect for professional play, clay and grass court, or indoor and outdoor hard courts.
 As many tennis viewers might know, Wilson has been the official ball of the US Open since 1978, quite a long time.
 It proves its capability and acceptability for professional tennis games.

 Wilson describes this ball is manufactured premium woven felt from Tex-Tech to provide durable, consistent, and superior playability for professional players.
 The ITF and USTA-approved balls are good to play on indoor(hard) and outdoor courts.

 Wilson is also producing balls for specific conditions in the US Open series such as extra duty for hard courts, high altitude for high elevated areas, or cold weather.

-Although it is a hard ball but it won’t hurt shoulder after adjustment has been done.
-If you are playing on a hard court then this ball is beauty for you.
+Although it is a hardball it won’t hurt the shoulder after the adjustment has been done.
+If you are playing on a hard court then this ball is a beauty for you.

 The USPTA approved ball was tested for longer survival during doubles practice.
-It was hited hard by four players for many hours during a week and felt retained for a month.
-Apart from professional play it is also good for recreational players who want good bounce and durability.
+It was hit hard by four players for many hours during a week and felt retained for a month.
+Apart from professional play, it is also good for recreational players who want good bounce and durability.

-The ITF approved ball and as the name suggests that it is the official tennis ball of Wimbledon, an esteemed grand slam tennis tournament since 1902.
+The ITF-approved ball and as the name suggests it is the official tennis ball of Wimbledon, an esteemed grand slam tennis tournament since 1902.
 It has amazing bouncing and visibility features.
 While playing, it’s just not visible to players but spectators as well.